HoGentTIN/infra-labs/assignment/1-containers.md

 docker-compose up -d
 ```

-The `-d` option will run docker-compose in the background so you can immediately use the terminal.
+The `-d` option will run docker-compose in the background, so you can immediately use the terminal.

 Use portainer or the command line to inspect the containers.
 What are the names and IP addresses of the two containers?